We Gotta Get Out of This Place: Impact

 At the time, the title and simple emotional appeal of "We Gotta Get Out of This Place" lent itself to some obvious self-identifications—for instance, it was a very popular number to be played at high school senior proms and graduation parties.
-In music writer Dave Marsh's view, it was one of a wave of songs in 1965, by artists such as The Beatles, The Rolling Stones, and Bob Dylan, that ushered in a new role for rock music as a vehicle for common perception and as a force for social consciousness.
-Writer Craig Werner sees the song as reflecting the desire of people to take a hard look at their own lives and the community they come from.
+In music writer Dave Marsh's view, it was one of a wave of songs in 1965, by artists such as the Beatles, the Rolling Stones, and Bob Dylan, that ushered in a new role for rock music as a vehicle for common perspective and as a force for social consciousness.
+Writer Craig Werner sees the song as reflecting the desire of people to take a hard look at their own lives and the community from where they come.
 Burdon later said, "The song became an anthem for different people – everybody at some time wants to get out of the situation they're in."

 The song was very popular with United States Armed Forces members stationed in South Vietnam during the Vietnam War.
 It was frequently requested of, and played by, American Forces Vietnam Network disc jockeys.
 During 2006 two University of Wisconsin–Madison employees, one a Vietnam veteran, began an in-depth survey of hundreds of Vietnam veterans, and found that "We Gotta Get Out of This Place" had resonated the strongest among all the music popular then: "We had absolute unanimity is this song being the touchstone.
 This was the Vietnam anthem.
 Every bad band that ever played in an armed forces club had to play this song."
 Just such a band played the song in an episode ("USO Down", by Vietnam veteran Jim Beaver) of the American television series about the war, Tour of Duty, and the song is reprised in the episode's final scene.